lrkrol/SEREEGA/docs/README.md

 epochs.length = 1000;       % their length in ms
 ```

-Additional, general parameters can be added here as well, such as `prestim` to indicate a pre-stimulus time period and shift the x-axis, or `marker` to indicate the event marker accompanying each epoch at t=0.
+Additional, general parameters can be added here as well, such as `prestim` to indicate a pre-stimulus time period (in ms) and shift the x-axis accordingly, or `marker` to indicate the event marker accompanying each epoch at t=0.

 ### Obtaining a lead field